raphaelmansuy/tutorials/23_google_agent_adk.md

 ## Common Pitfalls in Agent Development

 Building intelligent agent systems with Google's Agent Development Kit (ADK) can sometimes lead to unexpected challenges.
-Understanding the most common pitfalls helps you diagnose and resolve issues quickly, ensuring your agents operate reliably in production environments[^7_1][^7_2].
+Understanding the most common pitfalls helps you diagnose and resolve issues quickly, ensuring your agents operate reliably in production environments.

 ### Agent Communication Issues

-One of the most frequent challenges in multi-agent systems involves communication breakdowns between agents[^7_3][^7_4].
+One of the most frequent challenges in multi-agent systems involves communication breakdowns between agents.
 These issues typically manifest in several ways:

-**Sub-agent Transfer Failures**: When using hierarchical agent structures, transfers between the parent agent and specialized sub-agents may fail, particularly in voice-based applications[^7_3].
-The agent might stop responding entirely when attempting to delegate tasks to sub-agents, even though the same functionality works perfectly in text-based interactions[^7_3][^7_4].
+**Sub-agent Transfer Failures**: When using hierarchical agent structures, transfers between the parent agent and specialized sub-agents may fail, particularly in voice-based applications.
+The agent might stop responding entirely when attempting to delegate tasks to sub-agents, even though the same functionality works perfectly in text-based interactions.

-**State Synchronization Problems**: Agents may fail to properly share or access state information, leading to context loss between interactions[^7_2][^7_4].
-This often appears as agents "forgetting" information that should have been passed through the session state[^7_2].
+**State Synchronization Problems**: Agents may fail to properly share or access state information, leading to context loss between interactions.
+This often appears as agents "forgetting" information that should have been passed through the session state.

-**Protocol Mismatches**: When implementing agent-to-agent communication protocols like A2A (Agent-to-Agent), improper implementation can lead to message format incompatibilities[^7_5].
-Ensuring proper error handling for communication failures is essential for robust agent interactions[^7_5][^7_4].
+**Protocol Mismatches**: When implementing agent-to-agent communication protocols like A2A (Agent-to-Agent), improper implementation can lead to message format incompatibilities.
+Ensuring proper error handling for communication failures is essential for robust agent interactions.

 ### Tool Integration Problems

 Tools extend agent capabilities, but integrating them can introduce several challenges:

-**Missing or Incomplete Docstrings**: ADK relies heavily on function docstrings to understand tool capabilities[^7_2].
-Inadequate or missing docstrings can prevent the agent from properly utilizing tools, resulting in generic responses instead of tool-based actions[^7_2].
+**Missing or Incomplete Docstrings**: ADK relies heavily on function docstrings to understand tool capabilities.
+Inadequate or missing docstrings can prevent the agent from properly utilizing tools, resulting in generic responses instead of tool-based actions.

-**Inconsistent Return Formats**: Tools should maintain consistent return structures (like the status/result pattern) to ensure predictable agent behavior[^7_2].
-Inconsistent formats can confuse the agent's reasoning process[^7_2].
+**Inconsistent Return Formats**: Tools should maintain consistent return structures (like the status/result pattern) to ensure predictable agent behavior.
+Inconsistent formats can confuse the agent's reasoning process.

-**Authentication Failures**: When integrating with external services, API key issues or authentication problems are common[^7_6].
-Users frequently encounter challenges connecting ADK agents to services like Vertex AI due to permission restrictions or configuration issues[^7_6].
+**Authentication Failures**: When integrating with external services, API key issues or authentication problems are common.
+Users frequently encounter challenges connecting ADK agents to services like Vertex AI due to permission restrictions or configuration issues.

 ```python
 # Example of proper tool definition with clear docstring